-Appointments are being delivered face-to-face, by telephone, or using video calls and messaging to your mobile or computer – the practice team will assess what is most appropriate for you and if you have a preference you can discuss this with them.
+Appointments are being delivered face-to-face, by telephone, or messaging to your mobile or computer.
+The practice team will assess what is most appropriate for you.
+If you have a preference, please let us know.

 When you phone or go online, you will be asked to provide some information about your healthcare need.
 The practice healthcare team will then assess the most appropriate way and the best person to provide your care.
 This may include a face-to-face consultation.
 Face-to-face appointments with the GP are available to all patients where there is a clinical need, and these will be assessed by the GP when they phone you.
-If needed, you will usually be asked to come to see them the same day.
+You will usually be asked to come to see them the same day.

-you can either phone the Practice or submit an to request an appointment.
+You can either phone the Practice or submit an e-consult to request an appointment.
 Every patient’s initial assessment with a GP will be done remotely.
 If the GP decides they would like to see you they will either arrange a video consultation or ask you to come to the surgery for a face-to face appointment.

 If you think that you need a doctor to come and visit you, please call as early in the day as possible – and before 11.00 am.
 The doctor will call you back to discuss the problem.